ropensci/roweb3/content/blog/2026-02-03-new-editors/index.md

 Natalia on [GitHub](https://github.com/natydasilva), [Website](https://natydasilva.github.io/natydasilva/).

-{{< quote footer="Natalia Da Silva" >}}
+{{< quote footer="Natalia da Silva" >}}

 I have known about rOpenSci for a long time now, but at useR!
 2017 I met Maëlle.
-She presented a talk, "rOpenSci Onboarding System for Packages", through which I became more interested in what rOpenSci was doing and how close they were to the software philosophy that Di Cook and Heike Hofmann were teaching us at Iowa State University at that time.
+She presented a talk, _"rOpenSci Onboarding System for Packages"_, through which I became more interested in what rOpenSci was doing and how close they were to the software philosophy that Di Cook and Heike Hofmann were teaching us at Iowa State University at that time.
 At this point, I asked Maëlle if I could submit the package I was working on to be reviewed, but she told me they were not doing statistical software reviews.
 I'm happy that everything is moving forward, and I’m excited to help as a statistical software editor in this great community.

 {{< /quote >}}